 - Private Room Prices: 32-64€/night

-In general, most hostels can be found near the city centre, in the heart and soul of all the cool attractions.
-To find the best hostels in Barcelona, check out these three neighborhoods:
+In general, most hostels can be found near the city centre.
+The heart and soul of all the cool attractions.
+To find the best hostels in Barcelona, check out these three neighbourhoods:

 - Barrio Gotico – the city centre